ioBroker/ioBroker.vis/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (foxriver76) fixed issues with the BulkEditor
+* (foxriver76) scripts in HTML are now added to the DOM, instead of being executed in eval
 * (foxriver76) fixed issues with Bulb widget if min/max was once filled

 ### 2.9.5 (2023-12-10)